open-orchestra/open-orchestra-docs/en/user_guide/global_page_blocks.rst

 Global blocks
 -------------

-When contributing a node, available blocks are shown in the right panel.
+When contributing a node, available blocks are shown in the block panel.
 Global blocks that have been contributed in global pages appear with a blue background, while standard blocks appear in orange.

 .. image:: ../../images/panel_global_page_blocks.png